harshshah99/harshshah99.github.io/_teaching/2021-spring-teaching-2.md

 ---

 - Conduct workshops to familiarise undergrads with NumPy, Pandas, PyTorch and Tensorflow
-- Design and evaluate Neural Networks based Python assignments to test their understanding
+- Design and evaluate Neural Networks and Machine Learning based Python assignments
 - Supervise them as they implement Research Papers for their final assesement